 Peppers Stuffed with Rice and Fava (or Butter) Beans Recipe

-- 3 cups of boiled fava beans or butter beans
+- 3 cups boiled fava beans, or chicken broth

 - Prepping peppers: Cut the top of the bell peppers and remove seeds and the white parts from the inside.
 Using half the oil grease the bottom of a baking tray, and the outside of each pepper.
 Set aside.